 - If you can, it's better to avoid LAX, which gets crazier and more hectic than usual around the Thanksgiving holiday.
 Instead, think about using the Burbank, Long Beach, or Orange County airports if you're flying in.

-- If you are looking forward to watching a television show filmed live, keep in mind that most of their crews (like everyone else) will be taking a holiday break during Thanksgiving.
+- If you are looking forward to watching a television show filmed live, know this: Most of their crews take a holiday break during Thanksgiving.